 Since 2007, SEI continues to offer resources and programs for students to act as proponents of social change by using business solutions as a sustainable way to alleviate poverty.

-SEI equips students with knowledge on social entrepreneurship through our growing academic course offerings in social enterprise, microfinance, social investment and impact measurement.
+SEI equips students with knowledge on social entrepreneurship through our growing academic course offerings in social enterprise, microfinance, impact investing and impact measurement.
 Additionally, SEI provides students with field experience through partner organizations in countries across the globe.
 This exposure provides students with hands-on learning experiences, preparing undergraduates at both the academic and practitioner level.

-A selection of courses to provide students with an in-depth exposure to entrepreneurship in the social sector, a rapidly growing segment of the global economy.
+A selection of courses to provide students with an in-depth exposure to social entrepreneurship in the public, private, and social sectors.
 Learn More →

 Interdisciplinary Minor in Global Social Entrepreneurship

 Undergraduates from any college within the University are eligible for this new interdisciplinary minor, including business students who may also pursue a CBA concentration/track in Social Entrepreneurship.
 Learn More →

 The new Social Entrepreneurship Track (SE Track) requires business students to complete five courses within the college’s Innovation & Entrepreneurship concentration, for a total of 20 credits.
 Learn More →